nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

     * Role based permissions for pages and apps
     * Support for global libraries that can be shared between the apps
     * Support for theming
-    * Admin UI to create pages and place apps via Drag'n'Drop
+    * Admin Toolbar to create pages and place apps via Drag'n'Drop
     * Hot reload of apps in development mode

 ### Feature/Compatibility Matrix